ykwon0407/DataInf/README.md

 - `influence.py` includes influence computation algorithms.

 ### Note

-- version: 0.0.1
+- version: 0.0.2

-- Easy-to-start Jupyter notebooks will be added in November 2023.
+- More easy-to-start Jupyter notebooks will be added!!